TilakVenigalla/PostgreSQL/README.md

 PostgreSQL
 =====================================
+PostgreSQL is an advanced and open-source, object-relational database management system which means that it has relational capabilities and an object-oriented design.
+Using object-oriented features of PostgreSQL, programmers can: Communicate with the database servers using objects in their code.

-PostgreSQL is an advanced and open-source, object-relational database management system and is used as a database for many web applications, mobile and analytics applications.
+Define complex custom data types and is used as a database for many web applications, mobile and analytics applications.

 It supports both SQL (**relational**) and JSON (**non-relational**)

 [<img src="https://wiki.postgresql.org/images/a/a4/PostgreSQL_logo.3colors.svg" align="right"  width="100">](https://www.postgresql.org/)